yvette2809/01.3D_MRI_analysis_deep_learning/README.md

 **Contents of the repo**
 - CAEs:
-  1. CAE_googlecloud.py
+  1. CAE_googlecloud.py: the CAE model we used to do test runs on Google Cloud
-  2. CAE_stampede2.py
+  2. CAE_stampede2.py: the CAE model we used to run on Stampede2
 - CNNs:
-  1. 3classes_CNN_googlecloud.py
+  1. 3classes_CNN_googlecloud.py: the 3-class CNN model we used to do test runs on Google Cloud
-  2. 3classes_CNN_stampede2.py
+  2. 3classes_CNN_stampede2.py: the 3-class CNN model we used to run on Stampede2
-  3. 5classes_CNN_stampede2.py
+  3. 5classes_CNN_stampede2.py: the 5-class CNN model we used to run on Stampede2
-  4. deepCNN.py
+  4. deepCNN.py: a very deep CNN model with 2 fully connected layers and 21 layers in total
-- descriptive data analysis:
+- descriptive data analysis: codes to do descriptive analysis on the NACC dataset
-- scratch:
+- scratch: codes generated during the whole project process
 - supercomputer setup and file transfer:
   1. File Transfer within stampede2.ipynb
   2. Initial Trials and Errors - 1.ipynb